 - Share it on social networks

-It's the most shared content and within a few weeks, the digital flipbook became their no. 1. brand communication tool.
+Within a few weeks these posts became their most shared content and the digital flipbooks became their number one brand communication tool.

 Do they click on unclickable items?

-If yes, then make sure to make them clickable with links for your next catalog.
+If yes, then make sure to make them clickable with links in your next catalog.